Teaching MBCT in China

 Part of the OMC's mission is to help train the next generation of mindfulness-based cognitive therapy teachers and increase access to high-quality MBCT, both in the UK and internationally.
-This month Willem Kuyken, Mark Williams and colleagues visited Hong Kong and mainland China to train 150 people in MBCT and speak at the 2nd National Mindfulness Conference in Nanjing.
+In April Willem Kuyken, Mark Williams and colleagues visited Hong Kong and mainland China to train 150 people in MBCT and speak at the 2nd National Mindfulness Conference in Nanjing.

 First stop was Hong Kong, where OMC Founding Director and Honorary Senior Research Fellow Mark Williams taught on the MBCT Foundations Course with S. Helen Ma, OMC Associate and Founding Teacher of the Hong Kong Center for Mindfulness.

-The final destination was Nanjing, China, to provide a keynote and workshop along with Jon Kabat-Zinn and Hui-Qi Tong for 350 Chinese delegates at the Second Chinese Mindfulness Academic Conference, hosted by the Chinese Mindfulness Academic group, Chinese Psychology Society and Nanjing University.
+The next destination for Willem was Nanjing, China, to provide a keynote and workshop along with Jon Kabat-Zinn and Hui-Qi Tong for 350 Chinese delegates at the Second Chinese Mindfulness Academic Conference, hosted by the Chinese Mindfulness Academic group, Chinese Psychology Society and Nanjing University.

 Jon Kabat-Zinn is an OMC International Advisor and was the Founding Executive Director of the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.
 He is teaching an OMC masterclass in London in June.
 Dr. Tong is the Associate Director and Adjunct Professor for the Global Masters’ Program-China at Palo Alto University.